narayanpdas/portfolio/public/content/blog/rag-app-part1.md

 ### Why React and ChakraUI?

 This was hard choice, in general people tend to move for options like StreamLit or Gradio, which are really cool BTW, but the reason i Choose React is freedom the freedom to design almost any component.
-Yes it offered freedom along with enough abstractions to work with.
+It offered freedom along with enough abstractions to work with.
 Combined with Chakra UI which is really nice framework it made it more easier to do.

 ### Why Chromadb and Sqlite?

-For the Database i needed something simple and easier to debug as this was for the 1st time i was coding something which included a DBMS system.
+For the Database I needed something simple and easier to debug as this was for the 1st time I was coding something which includes a DBMS system.
 Both of these were pretty straight forward to work with as well as powerfull enough for my personal Project.

 ## What's Next?